 By June of 2013 William had completed his piece “Inbound” A Warriors Return.
 Without deadlines William could take his time with this piece.
 More than four hundred hours was used to capture the detail William wanted to see.

 “Homeland” was unveiled to the three Massachusetts chapter Blue Star Mothers in June of 2014.
-William wanted this piece to be a dedication to the mothers, wives and families who take care of our homes while our servicemen and women are away on missions.
+William would like this piece to be a dedication to the mothers, wives and families who take care of our homes while our servicemen and women are away on missions.